nldoc/nlrx_usecase/5_Documentation/nldoc.md

 #### Description {-}
-This function calculates the sum of two privded numbers
+This function calculates the sum of two provided numbers
 ```

 to-report calc-sum [a b]